derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBlocks.md

 ```
 ---

-## Let's add a function to remove a block
+## add a function to remove blocks
-Now we are ready to use deleteBlocks(), deployBlocks() each function.
+Now we are ready to use the functions to deploy and delete blocks.
-Next, execute the function  `deleteAllBlocks` at the beginning of `deployBlocks` to remove all blocks before placing the block.
+Next, before we deploy the blocks let's execute `deleteAllBlocks`, the function to remove all blocks in the begging of `deployBlocks`.

 ```lua